 Mr. Joe Corley’s wife Christina is his right arm and chief administrator in the Joe Corley Studios and at the Battle of Atlanta.
 Mr. Corley’s daughter, Christiana, is his compelling force to make the karate world an even better place to live in.

-For more information about Joe Corley and Atlanta Extreme Warrior Martial Arts visit their website at http://atlextremewarrior.com/ and their listing on the Martial Arts Schools and Businesses Directory by clicking on the image on the left.
+To contact Joe Corley and Atlanta Extreme Warrior Martial Arts visit their listing on the Martial Arts Schools and Businesses Directory by clicking on the image on the left.